 Payments from the Consolidated Revenue Fund for goods and services, or for other purposes, are generally made under the authority of the Minister of Finance.
 However, it is also recognized that this may not always be convenient.
 The Financial Administration Act provides the authority to use ministry bank accounts as an effective alternative to the Province's main cheque payment facility.

-- Ministry bank accounts must be approved by the Minister of Finance or his/her delegate.
-Ministry bank accounts established for the purposes of depositing public money must be separate from those accounts established for the making payments, with the exception of trust bank accounts.
+- Ministry bank accounts must be approved by the Minister of Finance or their delegate.
+Ministry bank accounts established for the purposes of depositing public money must be separate from those accounts established for the making of payments, with the exception of trust bank accounts.